Christmas Humphreys

-Travers Christmas Humphreys, QC (15 February 1901 – 13 April 1983) was a British barrister who prosecuted several controversial cases in the 1940s and 1950s, and who later became a judge at the Old Bailey.
+Travers Christmas Humphreys, QC (15 February 1901 – 13 April 1983) was a British jurist who prosecuted several controversial cases in the 1940s and 1950s, and who later became a judge at the Old Bailey.
 He also wrote a number of works on Mahayana Buddhism and in his day was the best-known British convert to Buddhism.
 In 1924 he founded what became the London Buddhist Society, which was to have a seminal influence on the growth of the Buddhist tradition in Britain.
 His former home in St John's Wood, London, is now a Buddhist temple.
 He was an enthusiastic proponent of the Oxfordian theory of Shakespeare authorship.

 Early life

 Humphreys was born in Ealing, Middlesex, the son of Travers Humphreys, a noted barrister and judge.
 His given name "Christmas" is unusual, but, along with "Travers", had a long history in the Humphreys family.
 Among friends and family he was generally known as 'Toby'.
+The death of his elder brother during World War I shocked Humphreys into reflection about his beliefs, and at age 17 he found himself drawn to Buddhism.
 He was educated at Malvern College, where he first became a theosophist, and at Trinity Hall, Cambridge.

-Theosophy and buddhism
+Buddhism and Theosophy

-The death of his elder brother shocked Humphreys into reflection about his beliefs, and at age 17 he found himself drawn to Buddhism.
+In the early decades of the twentieth century, Humphreys had begun a broad reading in the available English-language literature on Eastern thought and Buddhism in particular.
+He was further influenced in this direction by public lectures presented by J.R.
+Pain (founder of the short-lived Buddhist Society of England) Charles Henry Allan Bennett (aka Ananda Metteya), and Francis Payne.
 In 1924, Humphreys founded the London Buddhist Lodge (later the Buddhist Society).
-The impetus came from several theosophists with whom Humphreys corresponded, chief among them being Annie Besant (President of the Theosophical Society 1907-1933) and George S. Arundale (President 1933-1947).
-Both at his home and at the lodge he played host to a variety of spiritual authorities and writers including Nicholas Roerich, Sarvapalli Radhakrishnan, Alice Bailey and D.T.
-Suzuki.
+The impetus came from several theosophists with whom Humphreys corresponded, chief among them being Annie Besant (President of the Theosophical Society, 1907–1933) and George S. Arundale (President, 1933–1947).
+Both at his home and at the lodge he played host to a variety of spiritual authorities and writers including Nicholas Roerich, Sarvapalli Radhakrishnan, Alice Bailey and D. T. Suzuki.
 Other regular visitors in the 1930s were the Russian singer Vladimir Rosing and the philosopher Alan Watts.
 In 1931 Humphreys met the spiritual teacher Meher Baba.

 The Buddhist Society is one of the oldest Buddhist organisations outside Asia with Western founders.

 In 1945, Humphreys drafted the Twelve Principles of Buddhism for which he obtained the approval of all the Buddhist sects in Japan (including the Shin Sect which was not associated with Olcott's common platform), the Supreme Patriarch of Thailand, and leading Buddhists of Ceylon, Burma, China, and Tibet.

-In the same year, Humphreys received the news of the death of one of his mentors, George S. Arundale.
+In the same year, Humphreys received the news of the death of one of his mentors, George Arundale.
 He later assembled and collated some of Arundale's unpublished works, a collection of which he left to the Theosophical Society on his death in 1983.